 Independent Project (40 credits)

-This module will enable student teachers to complete an independent research or enquiry-based project to enhance their clinical practice.
-Research will take place alongside and within student teachers’ clinical practice so that it impacts on learning and teaching.
-The focus of research will be based on meeting the needs of a learner/group of learners with additional learning needs or English as an additional language.
+This module will enable student teachers to complete an independent research or enquiry-based project to enhance their Clinical Practice.
+Research will take place alongside and within student teachers’ Clinical Practice so that it is linked to a student’s ongoing practice, reflections, and development.

-This module is mainly based in schools where student teachers will have the opportunity to bridge the gap between theory and practice and to safely apply their teaching skills in the workplace.
-Student teachers will be placed in a classroom that will be a different age phase to the one they were placed in during Clinical Practice 1.
+This module is based in schools where student teachers will have the opportunity to bridge the gap between theory and practice and to safely apply their teaching skills in the workplace.
 By the end, it is expected that student teachers should meet or surpass the level pertaining to the award of Qualified Teacher Status (QTS).

 Learning & Teaching